psf/black/CONTRIBUTING.md

 ## black-primer

-`black-primer` is used by CI to pull down well-known _Black_ formatted projects and see if we get soure code changes.
+`black-primer` is used by CI to pull down well-known _Black_ formatted projects and see if we get source code changes.
 It will error on formatting changes or errors.
 Please run before pushing your PR to see if you get the actions you would expect from _Black_ with your PR.
 You may need to change [primer.json](https://github.com/psf/black/blob/master/src/black_primer/primer.json)